 Sorry, no items found.

-This section of the NZC Online website supports school and curriculum leaders, and professional learning and development providers with the process of curriculum design and review.
-It includes information, research, tools, suggested areas of focus, and inspirational stories to help schools make decisions about how to give effect to the national curriculum.
+This section of the NZC Online website supports the process of curriculum design and review.
+It includes local curriculum guides, information, tools, and inspirational stories to help schools make decisions about curriculum.

 This online Toolkit will help you design a quality local curriculum for your ākonga.
 It is for all Kāhui Ako, schools and kura in New Zealand.